irishgordo/harvester-wiki/Component-&-Library-Update-Policy.md

 > `N` refers to the latest minor version.

 * Go version: N
-* K8s libraries: N-1 (aligning with the version we used for the underlying RKE2)
+* K8s libraries: N-1 (aligning with the version for the underlying RKE2)
 * BCI base image: N